-The Fujica GS645 Professional and its sibling GS645S Professional are very much alike, but different enough that the cameras beg for comparison….which interestingly enough, is what this article is all about.
+The Fujica GS645 Professional and its sibling GS645S Professional are very much alike, but different enough that the cameras beg for comparison….which interestingly enough, is what this article is all about: a comparison of Fuji’s two most well-known and loved 645 format compact rangefinder cameras.

 Both models make 6×4.5-sized images on 120 or 220 film, both were released in the mid-1980s, both share the same black plastic body, exposure-control layout and quirky default portrait-orientation viewfinder – the latter being the result of the film travelling horizontally across the shutter plane.